-In summary, imagine a global temperature increase from an unspecified cause.
-For most values of 258 $x_s$ , this causes a retreat of the ice-line amplifying the original warming (Figure 3c and Equation 20).
-259 However, in the vicinity of the equator and pole, the discontinuity in albedo exerts a stronger control 260 on the system dynamics, and the warming is in fact associated with an advance of the ice line.
-This 261 damps the original warming and so the feedback is negative.
-Although this only occurs here in 262 equilibrium climate states that are unstable, it is an exotic illustration of the point that if the 263 dominant physical processes change as a function of mean climate state, the magnitude and even 264 the sign of the feedback can vary (e.g., Roe, 2009).
-265
+warming [Fig. 3c and Eq.
+(20)].
+However, in the vicinity of the equator and pole, the discontinuity in albedo exerts a stronger control on the system dynamics, and the warming is in fact associated with an advance of the ice line.
+This damps the original warming and so the feedback is negative.
+Although this only occurs here in equilibrium climate states that are unstable, it is an exotic illustration of the point that if the dominant physical processes change as a function of mean climate state, then the magnitude and even the sign of the feedback can vary (e.g., Roe 2009).

-266 3 Discussion
+3. Discussion

 In essence, the analysis presented here recasts existing solutions for simple energy balance models into the language of feedback analysis.
-In doing so, the physical cause of the Snowball Earth instability can be clearly and simply laid out.
-From the perspective of the global energy balance, the strength of the feedback is determined by the competition between the stabilizing tendency of the outgoing longwave radiation, and the destabilizing tendency of less radiation being absorbed as the planet brightens.
-From the perspective of the ice-line, the feedback is the ratio of changes in local insolation and in the divergence of the poleward heat flux as $x_s$ changes.
+In doing so, the physical cause of the snowball earth instability can be clearly and simply laid out.
+From the perspective of the global energy balance, the strength of the feedback is determined by the competition between the stabilizing tendency of the outgoing longwave radiation and the destabilizing tendency of less radiation being absorbed as the planet brightens.
+From the perspective of the ice line, the feedback is the ratio of changes in local insolation and in the divergence of the poleward heat flux as x_s changes.

 Our analysis enables derivation of simple expressions for the strength of the albedo feedback as a function of mean climate state and choice of climate parameters.
-One principal control is of course the spherical geometry of the Earth which, at least within the strictures of these simple models, makes the instability inevitable at some latitude.
-In the case of the Budyko-style model the latitude of the ice-line instability also depends on a simple non-dimensional combination of model parameters.
+One principal control is, of course, the spherical geometry of the earth, which, at least within the strictures of these simple models, makes the instability inevitable at some latitude.
+In the case of the Budyko-style model, the latitude of the ice line instability also depends on a simple nondimensional combination of model parameters.

-We have investigated the apparently strange result that, for diffusive parameterizations of heat 280 flux, the ice albedo can even act as a negative feedback (i.e., have a stabilizing effect) on global 281 temperature variations.
-It happens here only for climate states that are unstable, because of the 282 very tight coupling assumed between the ice-line and temperature in the energy balance model.
-283 However the result that global mean temperature might have a minimum at a nonzero ice-line 284 latitude because of the albedo discontinuity is quite physical.
-It remains to be explored whether 285 this negative ice-albedo feedback is just a curiosity of these particular models, or if it can help 286 explain the occurrence of equilibrium 'slush-ball' states (i.e., an ice-free equatorial band) found in 287 some climate models (e.g., Hyde et al., 2000; Crowley et al., 2001), and which has been argued to 288 be more consistent with geological evidence (Allen and Etienne, 2008).
-Another useful diagnostic 289 is suggested by the results in Sections 2.1.4 and 2.1.3.
-When the overall climate is stable it is 290 because an equatorward advance of the ice-line causes a net warming at the ice-line.
-This is likely 291 a very general result.
-Studying the energy budget response to an ice-line perturbation in models 292 that exhibit slush-ball states would elucidate which terms are responsible for that warming, and 293 perhaps therefore explain the differences from models that do not exhibit slush-ball states.
-294
+We have investigated the apparently strange result that, for diffusive parameterizations of heat flux, the ice albedo can even act as a negative feedback (i.e., have a stabilizing effect) on global temperature variations.
+It happens here only for climate states that are unstable because of the very tight coupling assumed between the ice line and temperature in the energy balance model.
+However, the result that global mean temperature might have a minimum at a nonzero ice-line latitudes because of the albedo discontinuity is quite physical.
+It remains to be explored whether this negative ice albedo feedback is just a curiosity of these particular models, or if it can help explain the occurrence of equilibrium "slush ball" states (i.e., an ice-free equatorial band) found in some climate models (e.g., Hyde et al. 2000; Crowley et al. 2001) and that have been argued to be more consistent with geological evidence (Allen and Etienne 2008).
+Another useful diagnostic is suggested by the results in sections 2a(4) and 2a(3).
+When the overall climate is stable, it is because an equatorward advance of the ice line causes a net warming at the ice line.
+This is likely a very general result.
+Studying the energy budget response to an ice line perturbation in models that exhibit slush-ball states would elucidate which terms are responsible for that warming, and perhaps therefore explain the differences from models that do not exhibit slush-ball states.